 Students for a Sustainable world is Columbus State Universities student run sustainability organization.
 It strives to educate faculty, staff, and students along with the surrounding community.
 SSW helps plan and run the ONE CSU fair every spring along with organizing river cleanups in participation with HELP THE HOOCH each year.
 The organization was originally founded in 2008 and is currently led by President Kerstin Motsch and Vice President Marissa Granberry.
-For information on joining check out the organizations Facebook page or their CSUinvovle page.
+For information on joining check out the organizations Facebook page or their CSUinvolve page.

 Past Research Projects